-This WHMP uses the Bird Risk Assessment Model for Airports and Aerodromes to assess the probability and consequences of a strike event in relation to a bird species body mass, flocking characteristics, flight behavior, and abundance on or near an airfield.
-This method assesses the probability and consequences of a strike event in relation to a bird species' body mass, flocking characteristics, flight behavior and abundance on or near an airport or aerodrome.1 The Paton 'probability x consequence' matrix is provided in Table 5.
+This WHMP uses the Bird Risk Assessment Model for Airports and Aerodromes to assess the probability and consequences of a strike event in relation to a bird species body mass, flocking characteristics, flight behaviour, and abundance on or near an airfield.
+This method assesses the probability and consequences of a strike event in relation to a bird species' body mass, flocking characteristics, flight behaviour and abundance on or near an airport or aerodrome.
+The Paton 'probability x consequence' matrix is provided in Table 5.
 The rules governing the 'consequence' and 'likelihood' classifications are provided in Attachment 3.

-For the purposes of ASA's wildlife hazard risk assessment, 'relative strike frequency' (informed by ASA's internal suspected and confirmed bird strike reports from 2021 to 2022 and data from the ATSB National Aviation Occurrence Database) were used to determine the likelihood of strike associated with each species (further detail is provided in Attachment 3).
-The results of the wildlife hazard risk assessment for the 2021 and 2022 biennial review are included in Table 9 - ASA Wildlife Hazard Rankings.
+For the purposes of ASA's wildlife hazard risk assessment, three datasets were used to determine the likelihood of strike associated with each species;

+- 1. 'Relative strike frequency' (informed by ASA's internal suspected and confirmed bird strike reports from 2014 to 2023 and data from the ATSB National Aviation Occurrence Database) - 2.
+'Relative abundance' (informed by ASA's AVCRM harassment data from November 2023 to October 2024) - 3.
+'Relative abundance' (informed by BA Aviation's on airfield wildlife surveys conducted in August 2024 and May 2023)

+Further detail is provided in Attachment 3 and the results of the wildlife hazard risk assessment for the 2023 review are included in Table 9 - ASA Wildlife Hazard Rankings.